sympower/dt-data-load-tool/docs/website/docs/plus/features/transformations/python-transformations.md

 <Link/>

 :::caution
 🚧 This feature is under development, and the interface may change in future releases.
 Interested in becoming an early tester?
-[Join dlt+ early access](https://info.dlthub.com/waiting-list).
+[Join data_load_tool+ early access](https://info.dlthub.com/waiting-list).
 :::

-dlt+ allows you to define Arrow-based transformations that operate on a [cache](../../core-concepts/cache.md).
+data_load_tool+ allows you to define Arrow-based transformations that operate on a [cache](../../core-concepts/cache.md).
 The actual transformation code is located in the `./transformations` folder.
 In this section, you will learn how you can define Arrow-based transformations with Python.

 ## Generate template